Academic Catalog

 Advanced applications of MS Excel software in estimating and financial management of construction projects; making effective project presentations using MS PowerPoint.
 Field applications of computers; use of PDAs and handheld devices in data acquisition and management.
 Use of REVIT software in Building Information Modeling (BIM).
 Offered Winter.

-Prerequisites: CE 3010 with a minimum grade of C or ET 2140 with a minimum grade of C
+Prerequisites: ET 2140 with a minimum grade of C

 Restriction(s): Enrollment is limited to Undergraduate level students; enrollment limited to students in the College of Engineering.